ramamohanD/RepData_PeerAssessment1/PA1_template.md

 **Imputing missing values:**

-Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+`Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)`1

+There are many missing values in the data set to be accurate

 ```r